r33m-m1kul5k1/Hyper-C/README.md

-# VBS & Cred Guard
+# Native Hypervisor & VBS

 a native hypervisor with the option to manage credentials.